Can I be added to a waitlist?

 It is our belief that gratuities are a direct reflection of the level and quality of service received.
 It is customary to extend gratuities as a sign of your appreciation on the last day.
-The following is a recommended industry standard: $5-$7 per person per day for the escort and driver.
+The following is a recommended industry standard: $5-$10 per person per day for the guide and for the driver.

 What type of vehicle will we be in?

 It all depends on the size of the group.
 Typically, we will tour in a luxury motor coach that accommodates up to 56 people.
 It includes an onboard lavatory, central entertainment system, Wi-Fi, plenty of storage and luggage compartments.
-There may be times when we substitute the large touring vehicle for a 37 passenger Executive Coach or a Sprinter Van.
-In those cases, there may not be an on-board lavatory.
+There may be times when we substitute the large touring vehicle for a 37 passenger Executive Coach or a Sprinter Van for groups under 10 people.
+In those cases, there may not be an onboard lavatory.
 Rest assured, we will make several stops for bio-breaks and there will be room for everyone's comfort.

 Do you work with Travel Agents?

 Yes!
 Please give us a call at 888-477-4787 and we’d be happy to set up an account to easily manage your bookings.
 However, if you do not have or typically use a travel agency, you may make a reservation directly with us at 888-477-4787.

 Yes, we do offer special pricing for groups of 10 or more.
 Please give us a call at 888-477-4787 for more details.